Baltimore, Annapolis, Belair & Maryland Premier Child Custody & Divorce Lawyer

 Should I Continue Paying Child Support When My Ex Violates Our Custody and Visitation Agreement?

 You should never stop paying child support without the court’s permission.
-If your ex violates your custody order, discuss your options with a Baltimore child custody and divorce attorney.
+If your ex violates your custody order, discuss your options with a Maryland child custody and divorce attorney.
 You might be eligible a custody modification or other recourse.

 Can I Change or Terminate My Duty to Pay Child Support?